Endpoint security

 Bring-your-own-device (BYOD) policies have extended the workplace beyond the traditional enterprise perimeter.
 When employees use personal laptops and mobile devices for work, the organization's attack surface naturally expands.

-This approach introduces BYOD security risks, as these endpoints are often used for personal browsing and online activities, opening the network to various external cybersecurity threats.
+This approach introduces BYOD security risks, as these endpoints are often used for personal browsing and online activities, opening the network to outside cybersecurity threats.
 Endpoint security solutions can address these risks.

 The issues of remote work

 Decentralized workforces are no longer an exception.
-However, employees frequently connect via vulnerable public Wi-Fi or outdated home routers that may be compromised (or already belong in zombie botnets).
-Without proper safeguards, these unsecured connections leave the door open to cyber-attacks.
+But employees frequently connect via vulnerable public Wi-Fi or outdated home routers that may already be compromised (or part of a zombie botnet).
+Without proper safeguards, these unsecured connections leave the door open to cyberattacks.

 Cybercriminals are always targeting the weakest link

-Public hotspots, such as cafés or transportation, are prime hunting grounds for threat actors.
-This significantly increases the risk of a breach.
+Public hotspots—cafés, airports, or public transport—are prime hunting grounds for threat actors, which significantly increases the risk of a breach.
 This means your employees are your perimeter.

 Businesses of all sizes are targets